awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-compute-types.md

 + For the AWS SDKs, call the equivalent of the `CreateProject` or `UpdateProject` operation for your target programming language, specifying the equivalent of `computeType` value of the `environment` object\.
 For more information, see the [AWS SDKs and Tools Reference](sdk-ref.md)\.

 You can use Amazon EFS to access more space in your build container\.
 For more information, see [Amazon Elastic File System Sample for CodeBuild](sample-efs.md)\.
 If you want to manipulate container disk space during a build, then the build must run in privileged mode\.

+**Note**
+By default, Docker containers do not allow access to any devices\.
+Privileged mode grants a build project's Docker container access to all devices\.
+For more information, see [Runtime Privilege and Linux Capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) on the Docker Docs website\.